d-gubert/ast-modify-for-apps/README.md

 Currently, `main.ts` reads the `simple_test.js` file, uses `acorn` to parse it into an AST, uses `acorn-walk` to traverse it and modify it in place, and finally uses `astring` to print modified AST to a new source file.

-The program outputs three files:
+The program outputs three files in the `./output` folder:
 - `original_ast.json` - the AST initially parsed by `acorn`
 - `modified_ast.json` - the AST after being modified
 - `astring_generated_source.js` - the new source with applied modifications